How to Choose the Right Restaurant Equipment

-Step into the kitchen of any Italian restaurant that specializes in pasta dishes then visit a sandwich shop known for its hot panini sandwiches.
-Their kitchens will have very different setups and different cooking equipment.
-The Italian kitchen will have a sauté station and the sandwich shop will have a conveyor oven.
+Step into the kitchen of an Italian restaurant, and then visit a sandwich shop known for its hot panini sandwiches.
+You'll see that their kitchens have entirely different setups and cooking equipment.

 The point is that commercial kitchens come in all shapes and sizes.
-There are as many unique commercial kitchens as there are restaurants, but the commercial oven is the hub of them all.
+There are as many unique commercial kitchens as there are restaurants.
+But the commercial oven is the hub of them all.

 Commercial Oven Choices

 Commercial ovens are good for quick, even cooking and they're ideal for dishes that must be baked, such as lasagna, and other casseroles.

 Combination ovens combine convection ovens with a steamer.
 They can cook large quantities of vegetables in a fraction of the time that boiling would require.

 A conveyor oven has a conveyor belt that moves the food through the oven at a pre-set pace, making it ideal for pizzas or hot sandwiches.

 A pizza oven heats to high temperatures and is the right shape for pizzas.
 Nonetheless, it can be used for just about anything else that is oversized, including sides of beef or large pans of dessert.

 You may need more than one type of cooker.
 A broiler cooks food with short bursts of heat, good for melting cheeses on soups and sandwiches.